pappasadrian/vivliothmmy-parsing/README.md

 This will go through the downloaded PDFs and extract a pagecount for each one, saving the result in a new CSV file.

 Uses the pdfinfo linux utility.

+## fontanalysis.sh

+Get a statistical font usage analysis.
+See what fonts are mostly used in Thesis writing (results will not surprise you)